tengu-team/layer-kafka-subscriber-k8s/README.md

  kubectl create serviceaccount (NAME) kubectl get serviceaccounts (NAME) -o yaml
  ```
- The outputted yaml will contain the secret name, in base64, used to fetch the bearer token.
+ The outputted yaml will contain the secret name used to fetch the bearer token.
 This token will be used as `k8skey` config parameter.
 The token value can be recovered via the kubernetes Dashboard (Config -> Secrets) or manually via:
  ```
  kubectl get secret (SECRET_NAME) -o yaml
    apiVersion: v1